Priyankanaskar/cintel-07-tdash/README.md

 *Column names for the penguins dataset include:*

-* .species: penguin species (Chinstrap, Adelie, or Gentoo)
+*  species: penguin species (Chinstrap, Adelie, or Gentoo)
-* .island: island name (Dream, Torgersen, or Biscoe) in the Palmer Archipelago
+*  island: island name (Dream, Torgersen, or Biscoe) in the Palmer Archipelago
-* .bill_length_mm: length of the bill in millimeters
+*  bill_length_mm: length of the bill in millimeters
-* .bill_depth_mm: depth of the bill in millimeters
+*  bill_depth_mm: depth of the bill in millimeters
-* .flipper_length_mm: length of the flipper in millimeters
+*  flipper_length_mm: length of the flipper in millimeters
-* .body_mass_g: body mass in grams
+*  body_mass_g: body mass in grams
-* .sex: MALE or FEMALE
+*  sex: MALE or FEMALE

 **See: https://allisonhorst.github.io/palmerpenguins/**